oracle-devrel/technology-engineering/data-platform/open-source-data-platforms/oci-data-flow/code-examples/load-data-to-adw/README.md

 # When to use this asset?

-When you are planning to use Autonomous database as a source and/or Autonomous database as target when running an OCI Data Flow application.
+When you are planning to use an Autonomous Database as a source and/or Autonomous Database as a target when running an OCI Data Flow application.

 # How to use this asset?

 - Add the load-data-to-adw.py file to your main script
-- Change the credentials and make sure you are referencing to the correct tables/views
+- Change the credentials and make sure you are referencing the correct tables/views

 # License